The NHS Says You're Still Responsible (Even When AI Writes Your Notes)

 Ali Vatan NHS England has published guidance on AI scribes in healthcare.
 The message is clear: the technology can help, but accountability stays with you.

-NHS England published guidance on AI-enabled ambient scribing products in April 2025.
-These are the tools that listen to your clinical conversations and generate structured notes automatically.
-If you haven’t read it, you should.
-The central message: the technology can help, but accountability stays with you.
+NHS England published guidance on AI-enabled ambient scribing products in April 2025, and if you haven’t read it yet, you should.
+These are the tools that listen to your clinical conversations and generate structured notes automatically, and the central message from NHS England is straightforward: the technology can help, but accountability stays with you.
+I think that’s entirely reasonable.

 What the guidance covers